Kan'ichi Asakawa: Political perspective

 After the end of the Russo-Japanese War, Asakawa began to speak out against the growth of militarism in Japan.
 He dedicated himself to serving as a bridge between the United States and Japan to promote amicable relations.
 In 1941, he sought to avert war between Japan and the United States by trying to convince President Roosevelt to reach out to the Japanese emperor with a personal telegram.
+After Japan attacked Pearl Harbor, Asakawa believed that Japan would lose the war and sought to prepare both states for an amicable and cooperative relationship after the war.

 Legacy

 Every summer, Dartmouth students who are studying abroad in Japan take a trip to Asakawa's hometown of Nihonmatsu and pay homage by visiting both the high school where he studied, and his grave site.
 Some of his remains are interred at Kanairo Cemetery in Nihonmatsu, and others are interred in the Grove Street Cemetery, New Haven, Connecticut.